hashicorp/terraform-website/content/source/docs/registry/providers/docs.html.md

 //go:generate go run github.com/hashicorp/terraform-plugin-docs/cmd/tfplugindocs
 ```

-Or it can be invoked manually for your provider.
-It produces content that satisfies the below format, but you can also create the documentation manually.
-For more information on how the generation works, please see the [terraform-plugin-docs](https://github.com/hashicorp/terraform-plugin-docs) repository.
+If preferred you can choose to also invoke this manually for your provider.
+Once run, this command produces all of the content that satisfies the expected format for the Registry.
+Finally you can also create the documentation manually following the format and structure below.
+For more information on how the generation tool works, please see the [terraform-plugin-docs](https://github.com/hashicorp/terraform-plugin-docs) repository.

 ## Format